ZCHAnalytics/Azure_web_app_deployment/README.md

 ## 3. Customise Web Application Code
 In this project, website owner wants to use the interactive template for tracking customer tickets.

-I use text editor, Vim, to change the source code and then a granular `azd deploy` command to edit text in the web app without affecting the underlying infrastructure.
+I use text editor to change the source code and then a granular `azd deploy` command to edit text in the web app without affecting the underlying infrastructure.
 This saves time.
 For specifics, see [Edit source code](3_customise_source_code.ipynb).

 It is also possible to change the code by updating the whole environment with the`azd up` command.